Royal Romance (yacht)

 MY Royal Romance is a 92-metre luxury yacht, built by Feadship as hull #1005 and designed by De Voogt Naval Architects.
 Her interior design is done by Seymour Diamond.
 She is powered by twin MTU 3,004 hp diesel engines.
 One of her exterior features includes a swimming pool located on the main aft deck.
 Royal Romance accommodates 14 guests and 22 crew members.
-She was delivered to her owner, the Ukrainian oligarch Viktor Medvedchuk, in July 2015.
+She was delivered to her owner, the Ukrainian oligarch Viktor Medvedchuk, in July 2015 and subsequently sold on 31.03.2021.
 Royal Romance is not available for charter.

 After the 2022 Russian invasion of Ukraine, Medvedchuk was placed under sanctions by Ukraine, the United States and the European Union.
-Royal Romance was resultantly seized in the Croatian port of Rijeka in March 2022.
+Royal Romance was arrested in the Croatian port of Rijeka in March 2022.

 Design

 The length of the yacht is 92.5 m and the beam is 14.3 m.
 The draught of Royal Romance is 3.85 m.
 The hull is built out of steel while the material of the superstructure is made out of Aluminium with teak laid decks.
 The yacht is Lloyd's registered, issued by Cayman Islands.